cerbos/cerbos-fastmcp/docs/configuration.md

 ## Fail-fast behavior

-The middleware performs a lightweight `server_info` call the first time it sees a message (when it owns the Cerbos client).
-This catches configuration errors (invalid hostnames, TLS issues, unreachable servers) before any authorization logic runs while keeping the gRPC client bound to the running event loop.
+The middleware performs a lightweight `server_info` call the first time an MCP client connects (when it owns the Cerbos client).
+This catches configuration errors
+(invalid hostnames, TLS issues, unreachable servers) before any authorization logic runs while keeping the gRPC client bound to the running event loop.